 Vintage clothing and accessories, especially belt buckles, are seeing a big resurgence.
 Just like the popularity of 1970s muscle cars and hippie art, vintage belt buckles from the 1970s are coming back into style.
 Baby boomers are getting nostalgic about the clothing and styles they remember from childhood, and young people are helping bring back the 70s and the 80s.
 Roughly half of my 10,000 online sales are customers buying gifts for someone else, and the other half are collectors.
 The fact is, vintage belt buckles are hot right now and the trinkets that you inherited or picked up at a garage sale could be worth big bucks!
 Not every belt buckle is a thrifting home-run, though, and there are plenty of worthless buckles out there.
 So, what makes a belt buckle valuable?

-Who Made it?
+Who Made my Belt Buckle?

 One of the most important factors in figuring out if your belt buckle is valuable knowing who made it.
 Many now-famous artists and designers started their careers using belt buckles as a medium for artwork, and that can increase the value of your belt buckle a lot.